The Future of Global Energy? Japan’s Plan to Beam Solar Power from Space

 If enough countries follow Japan’s lead, solar could outpace oil and gas in our lifetime, not just because it’s green, but because it’s cheaper, cleaner, faster, and smarter.

-And if this gets picked up by major manufacturing economies (Germany, South Korea, the U.S.) you can bet we’ll see exponential growth.
+And if this gets picked up by major manufacturing economies (Germany, South Korea, the U.S.) you can bet we’ll see absolutely explosive growth.

 Even today, if you want to start prepping your home for the energy shift, there are products that help you store and use solar more efficiently, like the EcoFlow Portable Power Station, which is a great option if you’re serious about solar and want emergency power backup without jumping to full panels yet.